 The addition of any use not expressly permitted by this section will require a text amendment of this Section.
-See Section 16A--.
+See Article 29 of Chapter 16A.

 - Home occupation - Family Child Care Home

 The following uses are prohibited in the Transition District: